 Finally, don’t put anything of importance (especially your contact information!) in either the header or footer of your resume.
 Some ATS do not scan those areas for content.

-2. Don’t get too clever with headlines
+2. Don’t get too clever with headlines or job titles

 3. Create a hybrid resume to highlight your skills